uspki/policies/certificate-policy.md

     The HTTP URL of the Issuing CA's OCSP responder MAY be omitted provided that the Subscriber "staples" OCSP responses for the Certificate in its TLS handshakes [RFC4366].

-d. basicConstraints (optional)
+d. basicConstraints (required)

+    This extension SHALL be present.
 The cA field MUST NOT be true.

 e. keyUsage (required)